Developer(s) – Konami

-The original Castlevania, originally titled Akumajou Dracula (Japanese for Devil’s Castle Dracula), has been considered by the likes of PC World and Nintendo Power to be one of the greatest video games of all time, and has kicked off a library of sequels, spin-offs and prequels in a franchise that has been going for almost 30 years.
+The original Castlevania, originally titled Akumajou Dracula (Japanese for Devil’s Castle Dracula), has been considered by the likes of PC World and Nintendo Power to be one of the greatest video games of all time and has kicked off a library of sequels, spin-offs, and prequels in a franchise that has been going for almost 30 years.
 Whilst I don’t think the original game is one of the worst I’ve played, it was the first game I ever played whereby I thought the level of difficulty was nothing short of unreasonable.
 Three years after my first playthrough, I still can’t see the overwhelming appeal that many others see in it.

 Graphics – 8/10

 The best thing I can say about this game is that the visuals were extremely well executed; especially for the time.
-The NES only had a very limited colour palette, which made visually realizing video games particularly difficult on the system in many cases.
+The NES only had a very limited color palette, which made visually realizing video games particularly difficult on the system in many cases.
 But in this case, Konami made it look easy.
 Not only did they manage to create some excellent scenery, but they also manage to create a very fitting atmosphere too.
 On top of that, like Strider, there are some superbly designed boss fights (in terms of concept, anyway), including the likes of Medusa, the Grim Reaper, and of course, Dracula.
 Not to mention that the soundtrack to the game is was very well composed too.

 Gameplay – 5/10

 Just like Mega Man, which I reviewed some time ago, this game will work better for some than it will for others in terms of gameplay.
 The main reason being is because it’s extremely hard.
 For example, the boss fight with the Grim Reaper is considered to be one of the hardest boss fights in video gaming; if not, the hardest.
 Most of the courses in the game are just as testing.
-With such obstacles as flying Medusa heads and suits of armour attacking players from several different angles, it can cause a lot of frustration at the best of times.
-I don’t mind challenges in video games, but not to the point where developers make an overly hard game for the hell of it, and consequently make the game unnecessarily inaccessible.
+With such obstacles as flying Medusa heads and suits of armor attacking players from several different angles, it can cause a lot of frustration at the best of times.
+I don’t mind challenges in video games, but not to the point where developers make an overly hard game for the hell of it and consequently make the game unnecessarily inaccessible.

 Controls – 9/10

-A problem with the controls that I found whilst playing Castlevania for the first time, and have become a frequent source of frustration since, is that they can be slow to respond at times; especially when jumping from one platform to another.
+A problem with the controls that I found whilst playing Castlevania for the first time, and have become a frequent source of frustration since is that they can be slow to respond at times; especially when jumping from one platform to another.
 And in my opinion, that can add even more unnecessary frustration to a game made for the sake of it being excessively difficult.
 Otherwise, however, there are no problems, and the rest is all down to player skill.

 Lifespan – 6/10